JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * each week this log is concatenated amongst all architects and sent out to implementors.

 ### Why Did the Tower of Babel Fail?
+Most of the time project failures are the result of people not communicating.
+This is especially easy to end up happening in larger organizations.
+What tends to happen in these cases is teams build up assumptions about other teams.
+These assumptions are not always true and can lead to failures to integrate.

+There are some key tools to dealing with this.
+The first is identifying and informing teams of their intergroup dependencies.
+The second is using project meetings.
+Finally the third is to use a project workbook.

+A project workbook is an imposed standard on documents.
+In this workbook things like objectives, external specifications, interface specifications, technical standards, internal specifications, and administrative memoranda should be included.

+One last issue that tends to get in the way with large projects is tree organization structures.
+While these might be good for organizations they are terrible for communication.
+To work around this you can assign people roles to help with this cross tree issue.

+#### Original notes
 * Many project failures occur because two groups of people in a large organization are not talking
     * Each team often has assumptions that have not been verified about the other team.
 * How to communicate cross team